 Father: Christopher Charles, (labourer)

-Following their marriage in Barnes, the Ricketts lived at 25 Mayhill Road (just to the east of the present Blackwall Tunnel Southern Approach).
+Following their marriage, the Ricketts lived at 25 Mayhill Road (just to the east of the present Blackwall Tunnel Southern Approach).
 Prior to that Rickett had spent his entire life living with his parents in various houses in Haddo Street (near the mouth of Deptford Creek) – initially number 14, then 15 and finally number 59.

 Rickett joined the Observatory’s Time Department (time signals and chronometers) at the age of 14, on 18 March 1918, as an unestablished Computer.